MarkNenadov/HaveIBeenKwned/README.md

 # HaveIBeenKwned

-A Kotlin library to access the haveibeenpwned.com API (https://haveibeenpwned.com/).
+A Kotlin interface to the haveibeenpwned.com API (https://haveibeenpwned.com/).

 ### Service ###